 Security in the supply chain is presently one of the industry's main challenges.
 This applies to many industries, perhaps especially the defence industry.
-CMMC (Cybersecurity Maturity Model Certification) is a standard defined by the US Department of Defense to enhance the cybersecurity of companies that deliver solutions to the US military.
-Certification in compliance with this model will be required by all companies included in this supply chain, estimated at around 350,000 companies.
-As early as this autumn, certification will be required to participate in procurements, so it is high time to start implementation.
-The purpose of the certification is to increase security and visibility throughout the chain.
+CMMC (Cyber Security Maturity Model Certification) is a framework defined by the US Department of Defense to enhance the cybersecurity of companies that deliver solutions to the US military.
+Certification in compliance with this model will be required by all companies included in this supply chain, estimated at around 350,000 companies to protect sensitive unclassified information (CUI=Controlled Unclassified Information).
+Shortly, certification will be required to participate in procurements, so it is high time to start implementation.
+The purpose of the certification is to increase security and resilience throughout the chain.

 Combitech works with a six-step model for implementation and compliance with CMMC.
 The model is adapted together with the customer to meet the specific needs that exist.